petrus-mikkola/petrus-mikkola.github.io/_pages/about.md

 -->

 <h2>Community involvement</h2>
-I have acted as a reviewer for IEEE TPAMI, UAI, Bayesian Analysis, AISTATS2022, and AISTATS2023 (awarded top-10% reviewer).
+I have acted as a reviewer for AISTATS (awarded top-10% reviewer), Bayesian Analysis, UAI, TMLR, and IEEE TPAMI.